Eumeryx: Description

 Eumeryx was a small pecoran with some authors suggesting that it was about the size of Blastomeryx advena.
 Similar to a number of other members in the group, Eumeryx was sexually dimorphic with males processing a pair of large canine teeth.
 There are 4 premolars present on each part of the dentition with the first being much smaller than the others.
 The other premolars are generally compressed and two-rooted, in comparison of the single root of the first premolar.
 The molars of the genus are brachydont with some lower molars assigned to the genus possessing a "Palaeomeryx fold", a type of molar seen in early ruminants.
 The two species are generally similar in their morphology though the teeth of E. imbellis have higher crowns than E. culminis along with a more developed "Palaeomeryx fold".
-Along with the dentition, uncomplete limb elements of the genus are known.
+Along with the dentition, incomplete limb elements of the genus are known.
 These specimens show that cannon-bones were present, similar to modern ungulates, along with fact that both the fifth metatarsal and metacarpal are coossified.
 The metatarsal does have a gully with a short bridge similar to what is seen in cervids.